Best Breweries in Prague

-Just a few staggering steps from the Old Town Square is another newly opened (2012) brewery called U Tří Růží (English: At Three Roses – that’s why they have roses in their logo).
+Just a few wobbly steps from the Old Town Square is another newly opened (2012) brewery called U Tří Růží (English: At Three Roses – that’s why they have roses in their logo).
 The building itself has over 600 years of brewing tradition behind it.
 However, the story is the same as Břevnov brewery – so their brewing has not been continuous.

 After a new opening in 2012 they established their brand as one of the highest-quality microbreweries in Prague.
 The main brewer switches throughout the year between approximately 20 different kinds of beers.
 So every time you walk in, you can be sure they’re going to have something different (with the exception of two beers they have all year round).
 So if you’re looking for a very centrally-located brewery with great beer, you will never go wrong with this place.

 These are just a few out of many great places you can visit.
 If you’d like to know more about the best breweries in Prague then just ask the staff in our Prague office.
 They’ll be only too glad to help you find other lesser-known places across the city.

 Here are some quiet bars where you can relax and enjoy your poison of choice: HERE